-The mission of the National Oceanic and Atmospheric Administration, also called NOAA is "science, service and stewardship from the surface of the sun to the depths of the ocean.
-This mission has three key components: first, to understand and predict changes in climate, weather, oceans and coasts; next to share that knowledge and information with others; and finally to conserve and manage coastal and marine ecosystems and resources.
-To implement this mission NOAA is organized around six Line Offices including the National Weather Service; the National Environmental Satellite Data and Information Service; the National Marine Fisheries Service; the National Ocean Service, the National Marine and Aviation Operations Line Office and lastly, Oceanic and Atmospheric Research.
-It is this last line office called Oceanic and Atmospheric Research from which most of NOAA's longer term, experimental research is derived.
+The mission of the National Oceanic and Atmospheric Administration, also called NOAA, is "science, service and stewardship from the surface of the sun to the depths of the ocean.
+This mission has three key components: first to understand and predict changes in climate, weather, oceans and coasts; next to share that knowledge and information with others; and finally to conserve and manage coastal and marine ecosystems and resources.
+To implement this mission NOAA is organized around six Line Offices: the National Weather Service; the National Environmental Satellite, Data, and Information Service; the National Marine Fisheries Service; the National Ocean Service; the Office of Marine and Aviation Operations; and lastly, Oceanic and Atmospheric Research.
+It is this last Line Office called Oceanic and Atmospheric Research from which most of NOAA's longer term, experimental research is derived.

-The NOAA SBIR program resides within NOAA's Technology Partnerships Office or TPO.
+The NOAA SBIR program resides within NOAA's Technology Partnerships Office, or TPO.
 The NOAA TPO oversees both the Small Business Innovation Research program and the Technology Transfer program.
 NOAA SBIR seeks highly innovative products and services with excellent commercial potential.
-All SBIR proposals must directly benefits NOAA's mission, while remaining responsive to market demands.
+All SBIR proposals must directly benefit NOAA's mission, while remaining responsive to market demands.
 SBIR topics are based on the Strategic Research Guidance Memorandum released annually by NOAA's Chief Scientist.
-The 2016 SRGM highlights some of NOAA's recent R&D successes and provides guidance to facilitate the evolution of NOAA's future research.
+The 2017 SRGM highlights some of NOAA's recent R&D successes and provides guidance to facilitate the evolution of NOAA's future research.

-There are five research priorities resulting from the 2016 SRGM including (1) Integrated Earth System Processes and Predictions; (2) Environmental Observation; (3) Decision Science, Risk Assessment and Risk Communication; (4) Integrated Water Prediction, and (5) the Arctic.
+There are five research priorities resulting from the 2017 SRGM: (1) Integrated Earth System Processes and Predictions; (2) Environmental Observation; (3) Decision Science, Risk Assessment and Risk Communication; (4) Integrated Water Prediction; and (5) the Arctic.
 A few of these priorities are discussed below.

-To learn more about the NOAA SBIR program contract Mr. Vince Garcia, at email@example.com, the NOAA SBIR Program Manager.
+To learn more about the NOAA SBIR program contact Mr. Vince Garcia, at email@example.com, the NOAA SBIR Program Manager.